Introduction and Purpose

 CEO Did Not Respond Directly

 The complainant wrote to the CEO on 29th January 2026 and again on 3rd March 2026.
 Neither received an acknowledgement.
 When a response was eventually provided to the MP's enquiry on 20th April 2026 — 81 days after the initial escalation — it was issued by a Senior Customer Relations Coordinator, not the CEO.
 The response stated that no further engagement would be entered into.
+Formal correspondence sent by Royal Mail Special Delivery to both the Chief Executive Officer and the Data Protection Officer by name on 27th May 2026 produced a response from the Data Protection Officer team on 1st June 2026.
+The Chief Executive Officer has not responded directly to any correspondence across the full period documented in this case study.

 -